Louisiana mom, 1-year-old son killed in tandem bicycle crash while on vacation

 JACKPOT, Nev. - A woman and an infant from north Louisiana died after their tandem bicycle was struck by a car while vacationing out of state over the Fourth of July weekend.

 KTVB reported the crash happened Monday as 38-year-old Beth Ann Huey and 1-year-old Paul Zebulun Huey were riding the bicycle along US 93 just outside Jackpot, Nevada.
-Investigators said the bike was struck from behind.
+Investigators said the bike was struck from behind, killing the two.

+The pair was riding the bicycle with two others, a 41-year-old man and another child, said to be Beth Ann's husband and her other child.
+They were both hospitalized following the wreck.

-Family members on social media said Beth Ann and her husband were bicycling across the Nevada-Idaho state line with their children.
+Family members on social media said Beth Ann was on vacation with her family, bicycling across the Nevada-Idaho state line.

 Trending News